vealruk/calc-app/README.md

 # Calculator in Vue 3

-A simple calculator written in Vue 3 using vue-router without any third-party libraries.
+A simple calculator written in Vue 3 using vue-router & Composition API without any third-party libraries.
 The calculator allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division.

 ## Features
 • Uses Vue 3 and vue-router